yjh0502/hapi/Readme.md

 ### Utils

-hapi provides a myriad of util functions for your use
+hapi provides a myriad of util functions
 * `abort(message)` - logs message to console and exits the process.
 * `checkEmail(email)` - checks for a valid email address
 * `clone(obj)` - clones an object or array